 8. Journalist Alexander Marouf.

 9. Rofael Babu Ishaq, born in 1893 and author of "History of Iraqi Christians".
 Died in 1964.

 12. Journalist Zareef Jabero.

-2. Mar Gabrial Kassab: Bishop of Australia for the Chaldean Catholic Church.
+2. Mar Gabrial Kassab: Bishop of Australia for the Chaldean Church of the East.

-3. Mar Ramzi Garmo: Archbishop of Tehran - Iran for the Chaldean Catholic Church.
+3. Mar Ramzi Garmo: Archbishop of Tehran - Iran for the Chaldean Church of the East.

-4. Mar Ibrahim Ibrahim: Bishop of the Chaldean Catholic Church for the Eastern United States.
+4. Mar Ibrahim Ibrahim: Bishop of the Chaldean Church for the Eastern United States.

-5. Mar Sarhad Jammo: Bishop of the Chaldean Catholic Church for Western United States
+5. Mar Sarhad Jammo: Bishop of the Chaldean Church for Western United States

 Click here for more information on Mar Ibrahim Ibrahim and Mar Sarhad Jammo